bilberry-blend/turbo-monorepo-release-action/README.md

-# Create release from deployment action
+# Turbo Monorepo Release Action

-This action creates a release from a deployment.
-It is intended to be used in a workflow that creates a deployment, and then creates a release from that deployment.
+Create release for a Turbo Monorepo for a commit range.
+It is intended to be used in a workflow that creates a deployment.
+The action accepts two commits representing a range.

-The action works by finding all commits between the current and previous deployments.
 These commits are then filtered down by two criteria:

 1. The commit subject matches the conventional commit format
 1. The commit triggers a change in the workspace as defined by turbo build

-The commits are then grouped by type (fix, feat, etc) and a release is created using the GitHub API.
-Additionally the release content is set as action output, so it can be used in subsequent steps.
+They are grouped by type (fix, feat, etc) and a release is created using the GitHub API.
+The release content is set as action output, so it can be used in subsequent steps.

 ## Pre-requisites